 Unlike investing, where there are moderate winners and even some losers over the long and short term, gambling is a zero-sum game.
 There has to be a winner and a loser with gambling.
 Gambling takes money from a loser and gives the same money over to a winner every time.

 In investing, there can be varying degrees of winners and losers.
 There can be total losers or total winners, but because investors buy and sell instead of waiting for a gambling hand to be completely over, they can have partial winners and partial losers.

 But, with gambling, no value is ever created.
 The value or money wagered is simply transferred from one gambler to another.
 Investing increases the overall wealth of the economy.
 With investing, companies increase their productivity and develop new products that improve people’s lives.
 Companies create profits and share those profits through dividends to investors.
 Investing creates wealth over the very long-term for investors and is not the same as gambling’s zero-sum game.

 Limits to Investing Losses

 Investors can often limit their losses and get out of a trade if they start to lose money.
 Stock investors can establish a trading order called a stop loss with their broker or online brokerage firm to limit their losses.
-I often immediate place a stop loss order after purchasing shares 10% lower than my purchase price on the off chance that the company is hit by a selling frenzy before I can get in to sell my shares.
+I often immediately place a stop loss order after purchasing shares 10% lower than my purchase price on the off chance that the company is hit by a selling frenzy before I can get in to sell my shares.

 Sometimes, I’ll place a similar limit order when I’m swing trading to sell shares at my target upside price as well to lock in my target profit margin.
 Many times I’m looking for a 10% raise in a stock when I’m swing trading, and I routinely place limit orders as soon as I buy a stock.

 With a stop-loss order placed, I will only lose 10% if a stock drops in value below what I purchased it for.
 This helps me sell the stock to someone else and retain 90% of my capital, limited my downside risk.